 "As a mark of respect, filming on The Crown was suspended today,” a Netflix source told Variety on 9 September.
 “Filming will also be suspended on the day of Her Majesty The Queen’s funeral.”

 The Crown's creator Peter Morgan paid tribute to the late Queen in a brief email revealed by Deadline.

 "The Crown is a love letter to her and I’ve nothing to add for now, just silence and respect.
 I expect we will stop filming out of respect too," he wrote.

 It had been thought that the launch of season 5 would be delayed by the Queen's death but Netflix confirmed at its Tudum fan event that the new episodes would premiere on Wednesday 9 November.

-What’s the plot of The Crown season 6?
+What is The Crown season 6 plot?
 What time period will it cover?